Mc-Zen/quill/quantum-circuit.typ

 // SPECIAL GATES

 /// Draw a meter box representing a measurement.
-/// - n (none, integer): Draw a control wire to the given target qubit
+/// - n (none, integer): If given, draw a control wire to the given target qubit `n` wires up or down
-///                           relative to this qubit if not `none`.
+///                           relative to this qubit.
-/// - wire-count (integer):   Wire count for the control wire.
+/// - wire-count (integer):   Wire count for the (optional) control wire.
 /// - label (content):        Label to show above the meter.
 #let meter(n: none, wire-count: 2, label: none) = {
   if n == none {